Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Parallels 32](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-32.webp)

 - Wait for the installation to finish.
 Press the tab, and then press the spacebar to exit.
-We will reboot later once we've exited the transactional shell.
+We will reboot later once we have exited the transactional shell.

 ![Parallels 33](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-33.webp)